Theology of Huldrych Zwingli: Scripture

 The Bible is central in Zwingli's work as a reformer and is crucial in the development of his theology.
 Zwingli appealed to scripture constantly in his writings.
 This is strongly evident in his early writings such as Archeteles (1522) and The Clarity and Certainty of the Word of God (1522).
 He believed that man is a liar and only God is the truth.
 For him scripture, as God's word, brings light when there is only darkness of error.

-Zwingli initially appealed to scripture against Catholic opponents in order to counter their appeal to the church—which included the councils, the church fathers, the schoolmen, and the popes.
+Zwingli initially appealed to scripture against Catholic opponents in order to counter their appeal to the church—which included the councils, the Church Fathers, the schoolmen, and the popes.
 To him, these authorities were based on man and liable to error.
 He noted that "the fathers must yield to the word of God and not the word of God to the fathers".
-His insistence of using the word of God did not preclude him from using the councils or the church fathers in his arguments.
+His insistence of using the word of God did not preclude him from using the councils or the Church Fathers in his arguments.
 He gave them no independent authority, but he used them to show that the views he held were not simply his own.

 The inspiration of scripture, the concept that God or the Holy Spirit is the author, was taken for granted by Zwingli.
 His view of inspiration was not mechanical and he recognized the human element in his commentaries as he noted the differences in the canonical gospels.
 He did not recognize the apocryphal books as canonical.
-Like Martin Luther, Zwingli did not regard the Revelation of St John highly, and also did not accept a "canon within the canon", but he did accept scripture as a whole.
+Like Martin Luther, Zwingli did not regard the Book of Revelation highly, and also did not accept a "canon within the canon", but he did accept scripture as a whole.

+Soteriology

+In the centuries leading up to the Reformation, an "Augustinian Renaissance" sparked renewed interest in the thought of Augustine of Hippo (354-430, who is widely regarded as the most influential patristic figure of the Reformation.
+Zwingli rooted his theology of salvation deeply in Augustinian soteriology alongside Martin Luther (1483-1546) and John Calvin (1509–1564).
+Augustine's theology was grounded in divine monergism, and implied a double predestination.
+Similarly, Zwingli's vision centered also on divine monergism.
+He affirmed that God predetermined both election to salvation and reprobation.